KDE/documentation-develop-kde-org/content/hig/getting_input.md

 The [Button](https://doc.qt.io/qt-6/qml-qtquick-controls-button.html), [ToolButton](https://doc.qt.io/qt-6/qml-qtquick-controls-toolbutton.html), and [RoundButton](https://doc.qt.io/qt-6/qml-qtquick-controls-roundbutton.html) controls all initiate a one-time action when pressed.
 This is where and how to use them:

 - Use a ToolButton on a toolbar in the header or footer position or a window, page, or scrollable view.
-- Use a RoundButton when a button needs to be overlaid in a “floating” position above a content view, especially an image view.
+- Use a RoundButton overlaid in a fixed “floating” position over a scrollable content view, especially an image view.
 This kind of button never has text, so choose an icon that [conveys the button's action perfectly](../icons/#icons-only-buttons), with no ambiguity.
 - For all other cases, use a Button.

 Follow the [standard labeling guidelines](../text_and_labels/#mood-and-tone) for buttons with visible text.